 To do so, you will need an account with Circles and Celsius Network.
 Circles is a FIAT-to-Token platform (on/off ramp) which allows the swap of USD to USDC (one of the tokenized US dollars) and vice versa.
 Wire transfer your cash (DBS for no fees!) to your Circles account, make the swap, transfer your USDC to Celsius phone wallet and wait for weekly payout.
 To cash out, just reverse the process.

-Alternatively, you could swap your USD for DAI on Gemini.. whichever is fine.
+Alternatively, you could swap your USD instantly for GUSD on Gemini (Disclaimer: contains referral link)... whichever is fine.

 The major downside with CeFi is that they have your personal info and it is custodial.

 2.1 Lend stablecoins on DeFi